-You don’t need to do anything special for laughing gas (nitrous oxide), though it’s best to avoid big meals for an hour or two before your appointment.
+You don’t need to do anything special, though it’s best to avoid big meals for an hour or two before your appointment.
 Eating a big meal could increase your risk of nausea.

 For oral conscious sedation, your Greensboro dentist may require you to take a pill the night before your appointment.
 You may also be required to fast (avoid eating or drinking) for up to 6 hours before your appointment, though this depends on the drugs used in your procedure.